 Fees are stated in the estate agent’s authority.
 There is no limit on the amount an agent can charge.
 It is up to the vendor to negotiate a price.

 • details of the commission and outgoings; and

 • if the fee is calculated on a percentage basis, a statement of the fee expressed as a percentage and dollar amount that would be payable on the reserve price or other relevant amount.

 The fee can be based on a service or series of services, such as holding open for inspections, negotiating the contract and collecting the deposit, or it can be a commission on the price.

-• allow the agent to prepare a vendor’s statement.
-These statements are technical legal documents and an error in the drafting can allow the buyer to avoid the sale entirely;
+• allow the agent to prepare a vendor’s statement – these statements are technical legal documents and an error in the drafting can allow the buyer to avoid the sale entirely;

-• sign a contract of sale by which the property is sold for a price less than the value of the loans secured on the property (including overdrafts that are indirectly secured) unless you consult your lender and your solicitor or adviser first; or
+• sign a contract of sale by which the property is sold for a price less than the value of the loans secured on the property (including overdrafts that are indirectly secured) unless you consult your lender and your solicitor or financial adviser first;

 • sign a contract of sale that contains terms (including a price) that you are unhappy with.
 Ask the agent to renegotiate the agreement with the buyer.

 Ultimately, selling the property is your decision as the vendor.
 You must determine whether an offer is acceptable.
 An agent must pass on all offers to you.
 If the offer is above the sale price specified in the agent’s appointment and you refuse it, you may be liable to pay the agent’s fee.

 Vendors can get a quote from a solicitor or a conveyancer by contacting their office.